Women Inspiring Women – Smash that ceiling!!!

 9. Your instant mindfulness fix…

-Looking to the skies and saying a short prayer that starts with thank you Lord.
-Show me the way please.
+Look to the skies and say a short prayer that starts with thank you, Lord.
+Show me the way, please.

-10. And finally something frivolous: best thing about being a woman…
+10. And finally, something frivolous: the best thing about being a woman…

-You are beautiful – now get on with it and ignore the nawsayers!
+- You are beautiful – now get on with it and ignore the naysayers!

 - Look after your body, mind, and soul.

 See you next week for another interview in the series; thanks for reading x